FISH & INVERTEBRATES ACCLIMATION PROCESS

 a.
 Separate siphon drips will be necessary for each bucket

 d.Regulate the flow of water to 3 - 4 drops of water per second.

 CORAL ACCLIMATION PROCESS

-Bag float for 15 to 20 minutes to adjust temperature
+Bag float for 15 to 25 minutes to adjust temperature

-Rinse your coral with saltwater
+Rinse your coral with saltwater from the tank.